-The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost information in order to protect the proprietary transportation cost information.
+The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost proprietary order to protect the information in transportation cost information.
 A requirement publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.

-Please illustrate how confidential information could be 12 | Q. derived if the Commission's reporting requirements are changed?.
+Please illustrate how confidential information could be 12 0. derived if the Commission's reporting requirements changed?.